 I know what you’re thinking: Yeah, that’s what happens when you interview college students.
 Not so!
 This badly behaved candidate was an administrator in her 50s, looking for an additional job to earn a little extra money.
 My colleague was stunned someone of this age—and at this stage in her professional life—would act so poorly in an interview setting.
 So, in case it needs to be said:

-1. Show Up For Every Interview Slightly Early
+1. Don’t Show Up Super Early

-Between 5-10 minutes is perfect.
+Between 5-10 minutes before the interview is perfect.
 If you get there anymore than 10 minutes early, hang out in your car until it’s closer to your appointment time.
 Interviewers don’t like to feel rushed into talking with you.
 On the other hand, leaving yourself extra minutes will still allow you to arrive on time if you happen to miss a turn, get caught behind a school bus, or find yourself waiting at a railroad crossing as a 3-mile-long freight train moseys its way toward Montana.

 If your vibration mode is as loud as mine, it’s too loud for a quiet interview setting.
 If you’re like the woman above and can’t keep your hands off your “crackberry,” leave it in the car.
 Many people consider it bad form to even be looking at your cell phone while you’re waiting to be called in.